openstates/enhancement-proposals/002-legal-citations.md

 ### Chapter Citation:

-Many jursdictions keep a running list of all the bills that have become law in a session, often with effective dates and redlines to aid legal researchers.
+Many jurisdictions keep a running list of all the bills that have become law in a session, often with effective dates and redlines to aid legal researchers.
 These are generally known as 'chaptered laws', and may or may not also link to the state codes.

 [Example from MN](https://www.revisor.mn.gov/laws/2020/0/)